Skip to content

 What it does prove What it does not prove

-The signed message fields (programId, roundId, pulseIndexTarget, pulseBytes) match the expected round context How the operator fetched the pulse or whether the oracle key is independently audited
+The signed message fields (programId, roundId, pulseIndexTarget, pulseBytes) match round context How each oracle fetched the pulse or whether their key custody is independently audited

-The pulse was applied to only one round (once-per-round enforcement) Organizational controls around the signer
+The pulse was applied to only one round (one-shot per round)

 3. User trust assumptions